rgevorgian/Project-1--UCLA-Cybersecurity/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:
-- List the IP addresses of the machines you are monitoring- 10.1.0.4, 10.0.0.5
+- DVWA-1 (10.1.0.7)
+- DVWA-2 (10.1.0.8)
+- DVWA-3 (10.1.0.5)

 We have installed the following Beats on these machines:
-- Specify which Beats you successfully installed - Filebeat, and Metricbeat
+- DVWA-1 (Filebeat & Metricbeat)
+- DVWA-2 (Filebeat & Metricbeat)
+- DVWA-3 (Filebeat & Metricbeat)

 These Beats allow us to collect the following information from each machine:
--In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
-E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._ filebeat monitors the log files, collects log events, and forwards them either to Elasticsearch or Logstash for indexing.
-Metricbeat takes teh metrics and statistics that it collects and ships them to the output that you specify.
-Metricbeat helps you monitor your servers by collecting metrics from the system and services running on the server.
+-Filebeat (collects log data)
+-Metricbeat (collects data from system usage)

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the _____ file to _____.
+- Copy the _ELK-Install.YML file to the /etc/ansible/roles directory.
-- Update the _____ file to include...
+- Update the hosts file to include the name and IP address of the server you wish to install ELK on
-- Run the playbook, and navigate to ____ to check that the installation worked as expected.
+- Run the playbook, and navigate to http://20.86.153.174:5601/app/kibana to check that the installation worked as expected.

-_TODO: Answer the following questions to fill in the blanks:_
-- _Which file is the playbook?
-Where do you copy it?_
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
-- _Which URL do you navigate to in order to check that the ELK server is running?

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._